k98kurz/tapescript/docs.md

 ## OP_SIGN - 72 - x48

-Reads 1 byte from the tape as the sig_flag; pulls a value from the queue, interpreting as a SigningKey; creates a signature using the correct sigfields;
+Reads 1 byte from the tape as the sig_flag; pulls a value from the stack, interpreting as a SigningKey; creates a signature using the correct sigfields;
-puts the signature onto the queue.
+puts the signature onto the stack.
 Raises ValueError for invalid key seed length.
+Runs the signature extension plugins beforehand.

 Aliases:
 - SIGN

-## OP_SIGN_QUEUE - 73 - x49
+## OP_SIGN_STACK - 73 - x49

-Pulls a value from the queue, interpreting as a SigningKey; pulls a message from the queue; signs the message with the SigningKey; puts the signature onto the queue.
+Pulls a value from the stack, interpreting as a SigningKey; pulls a message from the stack; signs the message with the SigningKey; puts the signature onto the stack.
 Raises ValueError for invalid key seed length.

 Aliases:
-- SIGN_QUEUE
+- SIGN_STACK

-## OP_CHECK_SIG_QUEUE - 74 - x4A
+## OP_CHECK_SIG_STACK - 74 - x4A

-Pulls a value from the queue, interpreting as a VerifyKey; pulls a value from the queue, interpreting as a signature; pulls a message from the queue; puts True onto the queue if the signature is valid for the message and the VerifyKey, otherwise puts False onto the queue.
+Pulls a value from the stack, interpreting as a VerifyKey; pulls a message from the stack; pulls a value from the stack, interpreting as a signature; puts True onto the stack if the signature is valid for the message and the VerifyKey, otherwise puts False onto the stack.
 Raises ValueError for invalid vkey or signature.

 Aliases:
-- CHECK_SIG_QUEUE
+- CHECK_SIG_STACK
-- OP_CSQ
+- OP_CSS
-- CSQ
+- CSS

 ## OP_DERIVE_SCALAR - 75 - x4B

-Takes a value seed from queue; derives an ed25519 key scalar from the seed; puts the key scalar onto the queue.
+Takes a value seed from stack; derives an ed25519 key scalar from the seed; puts the key scalar onto the stack.
 Sets cache key b'x' to x if allowed by tape.flags.

 Aliases: